- Santorini’s volcanic origins and long history of viticulture make Santorini wines some of the best in Greece.

 The second is its unique terroir and a unique ecosystem characterized mainly by volcanic soils.
 These soils offer the best environment for unique varieties of grapes to grow.
 Them, in turn, deliver the Santorini wines we all know and love.
 The wines we fully indulge in during our Santorini honeymoon.

 To add to its allure, the wines of Santorini come with a heavy dose of the island’s rich heritage, as well as its stunning landscapes.
-It is a fantastic holiday destination, so the presented narrative is complete.
+It is a fantastic holiday destination, perfect for your first vacation as a couple in Greece.

 The varieties of Santorini wine that stand out

+If you’re planning to elope in Greece, you’re going to need to get to know the best local wines.
 Currently, there are about 30 wine varieties of wine.
-The main grape varieties cultivated in Santorini are Assyrtiko -which offers 80% of the production of Santorini-, Athiri and Aidani from the whites, and Mantilaria, Mavrotragano, and Voudomato from the reds.
+The main grape varieties cultivated in Santorini are Assyrtiko -which offers 80% of the production of Santorini – Athiri and Aidani from the whites, and Mantilaria, Mavrotragano, and Voudomato from the reds.
 Santorini wines are characterized by intense aromas and flavors and high alcohol levels.

 One cannot help but recognize that Santorini is synonymous with the Assyrtiko variety.
 However, there are these rare varieties that are worth trying and buying.
 These wines are what we call Unicorn Wines.
 They are rare, like unicorns, and Santorini has many.